 09 of 10

-These thin, crispy cookies are known as kletskoppen in the Netherlands and are often used as a dessert garnish or as the classic koekje bij de koffie (''coffee break cookie'') in the Dutch restaurant trade.
+These thin, crispy treats are known as kletskoppen cookies in the Netherlands and are often used as a dessert garnish or as the classic koekje bij de koffie (''coffee break cookie'') in the Dutch restaurant trade.
 In Belgium, they go by the beautiful name of Brugse kant ("Bruges lace").
-Get the recipe for kletskoppen cookies now.

 10 of 10